-1995: Baptist ministers and laity first gathered in Elizabethtown and then in Frankfort for what was called the Kentucky Consultation on Baptist Theological Education.
+1995: Baptist ministers and laity first gathered in Elizabethtown and then in Frankfort for the Kentucky Consultation on Baptist Theological Education.

 1995: A Joint Venture Committee was created by the Kentucky Baptist Fellowship to explore partnership opportunities with existing seminaries in Kentucky and elsewhere.